absqueued/awesome/README.md

 - [danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) - SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.
 - [netlight/security-challenge](https://github.com/netlight/security-challenge) - SQL injection challenge
 - [statamic/cms](https://github.com/statamic/cms) - The core Laravel CMS Composer package
-- [thedevdojo/wave](https://github.com/thedevdojo/wave) - Wave - The Software as a Service Starter Kit, designed to help you build the SAAS of your dreams 🚀 💰

 ## Python